 - Orthopedic Rehabilitation

 Get our free e-book to learn all about your senior care options.

 Short-term Care Quality

-This facility's best category grade came in our short-term care score outpaced its overall score.
+We would like to point out that this facility's short-term care score outpaced its overall score.
 This facility received a B+ in this category, which is a very solid score.
 Our short-term care grade is commonly employed to assess a facility's performance with rehabilitation.
-In order to have highly graded rehabilitation services, nursing homes generally must feature better levels of skilled nursing, which includes registered nurses, physical therapists occupational therapists and other licensed professionals.
-This rating is typically a reliable assessment of a nursing home's ability to rehabilitate patients.
+In order to have highly graded rehabilitation services, nursing homes generally must feature better levels of skilled nursing services.
+These types of services include registered nurses, physical therapists, respiratory therapists and other types of therapists.
 Fortunately, it appear that this nursing home has registered nurses on staff.
-Not every nursing home employs these types of nurses.
-However, based on the information they provided, it does not look like the facility employs physical therapists.
-Lastly, we assessed the number of patients who ultimately were able to return home from this facility.
+Not every nursing home employs these skilled professionals.
+On the other hand, according to the data they provided, it does not look like the facility employs physical therapists.
+Finally, we assessed the number of residents who were able to return to the community from this facility.
 We found that 5.3 percent of this nursing home's residents returned home.

 Does this page answer your questions about Columbia Crest Center?